 Common sense dictates that its not a good idea to have a big natural gas depot in the middle of a cosmopolitan city so in 1984 they moved the gas works out of town and the property stood empty.
 I mean what can you do with an ex-gas works?
-Anyone driving up the Jersey Turnpike has seen the refineries and natural gas depots which are sort of the negative
+Anyone driving up the Jersey Turnpike has seen the refineries and natural gas depots which are sort

 icon for New Jersey and in the mind of most people who have not ventured beyond the highway this is what they think all of New Jersey looks like.
 But in Athens the gasworks were built in the 19th Century and the stone buildings left behind are actually quite attractive and kind of interesting.
 Even the old storage tanks were recognized for their potential and in the late 20th Century the buildings were restored with even the tanks taking part in a vision called Technopolis: City of Technology.